clayh53/tufte-jekyll/README.md

 This needs an ID parameter so that it can be clicked and opened on small screens.
 Again note the absence of the leading slash in the image url when using relative file paths.
 (This is incorrect: `/assets/img/rhino.png`)

+The `full-width` page layout will not display margin figures.
+(It's a full-width page and has no margin)

 ### Mathjax

 Totally used this functionality from a [gist by Jessy Cowan-Sharpe](https://gist.github.com/jessykate/834610) to make working with Mathjax expressions a little easier.
 Short version, wrap inline math in a tag pair thusly: ```{% m %}mathjax expression{% em %}``` and wrap bigger block level stuff with ```{% math %}mathjax expression{% endmath %}```